 • Name and address of your provider;

-• The start and end date of child care services; Days and hours care is needed;
+• The start and end dates of child care services;

 • The state’s CCAP payment rate; and

-The PAPA also provides important information about CCAP program rules and your rights and responsibilities.
-It tells you about the reasons your CCAP benefits could be terminated or how you could become ineligible for the program (e.g., if you did not follow the program rules or if your family's income exceeds program requirements).
+The PAPA also provides important information about CCAP rules and your rights and responsibilities.
+It tells you about the reasons your CCAP benefits could be terminated or how you could become ineligible for the program (e.g., if you did not follow the program rules or if your family’s income exceeds program requirements).

 The e-Child Care Parent/Provider Responsibilities and Agreement covers your responsibilities, the providers’ responsibilities and e-Child Care policies and rules.
-You must sign this document agreeing to use the e-Child Care daily attendance system — either through the Point of Service (POS) electronic swipe machine or the Interactive Voice Response (IVR) phone system — depending on what type of system your provider uses.
-Please note that use of the e-Child Care attendance system is suspended through June 30, 2024.
-However, you need to have a signed e-Child Care Parent/Provider Responsibilities and Agreement for every provider you are using.
+You must have a signed e-Child Care Parent/Provider Responsibilities and Agreement for every provider you are using.

 Changing Child Care Providers

-If you need to change your child care provider, you are required to notify your current provider and your CCR&R as soon as possible (but no less than 10 calendar days) before making the change.
+If you need to change your child care provider, you are required to notify your current provider and your CCR&R as soon as possible (but no fewer than 10 calendar days) before making the change.

 You will receive a new PAPA (Parent/Applicant and Provider Agreement) and e-Child Care Parent/Provider Responsibilities and Agreement to sign with your new provider.
 Once the new forms have been approved, your CCR&R will let you know what date you can start care with the new provider.